goiosunsw/mipcat/doc/MIPCAT_Article.md

 ## Generate a Time-series

 `_ts.pickle` files contain sound descriptors extracted from the original signals in the `.wav` file.
 These are mostly calculated with at constant intervals of 10ms.
-They can be recalculated using:
+They can be recalculated by running the following command in a folder with a `.WAV` file, for instance `P5/Lab/`:

 ```bash
 python -m mipcat.signal.ts_gen_from_csv single -c ../../channel_desc.yaml -o P5_Mozart_Own_ts.pickle -s ext_only P5_Mozart_Own.wav